CompIQ STELLA Pro Compressor Pedal for Guitar & Bass

 Notes are thickened without thumping, and chords gel together in a way that makes you sound like a better player.
 This is a proper gem.

-Manual
+Manual DITOS

-Setting examples & sound demos
+Setting examples and sound demos

 What people say